MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device showing the list of items in the call log after the call has ended.](./media/postfs_1.png)

-3. If active bookings have been assigned to the technician through Dynamics 365 Field Service, they'll appear in the list.
+3. If active bookings have been assigned to the technician through Dynamics 365 Field Service, they'll appear in the **Select a Booking** list.
 The technician can select a booking, and then select **Post** to post it to the work order.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing available bookings pulled in from Field Service.](./media/post_1.png "Select Booking")